Camps Camp Guide

 Find a summer camp for your kids

-"Sunburn is a preventable injury," says Linda Ebner Erceg, Director of the Certificate in Camp Nursing Program; Instructor at Dept. of Nursing, Bemidji State University.
-"It simply shouldn't happen to staff or campers.
-If someone gets sunburned, the camp's risk manager should determine why."
+Campers can expect hours of sunny, outdoor activities — which means camp staff need to stay on top of sun-safety practices.
+“Sunburn is a preventable injury,” says Linda Ebner Erceg, RN, MS, PHN, who helps lead the Certificate in Camp Nursing Program at Bemidji State University.
+“It simply shouldn’t happen to staff or campers.
+If someone gets sunburned, the camp’s risk manager should determine why.”

-Erceg worked with the Centers for Disease Control's melanoma initiative and helped develop these Sun Protection Strategies for Camps:
+Erceg, who worked with the CDC’s melanoma initiative, helped develop these Sun Protection Strategies for Camps:

-• Use a hat with at least a 4" brim that goes all around the head.
+• Wear a hat with a brim of at least 4 inches all the way around.

-• Wear long-sleeves, when possible.
-Most cotton T-shirts have an SPF of 6-10, so they aren't good protection by themselves.
+• Wear long sleeves when possible.
+Most cotton T-shirts have an SPF of only 6–10, so they don’t provide enough protection on their own.

-• Use the ABCDs of malignant melanoma for moles: Asymmetry, Border, Color variations and Diameter larger than a pencil eraser.
+• Use the ABCDEs of melanoma when checking moles: Asymmetry, Border irregularity, Color variation, Diameter larger than a pencil eraser, and Evolving changes.

 Other articles by HVP monthly articles